 Oval seal: Ernst & Young Audit Ltd. Audit company, Sofia, reg.
 No. 108

-The attached notes from page 10 to 48 are an integral part of these financial statements.
+The attached notes from page 9 to 47 are an integral part of these financial statements, The financial statements were approved for publication by the BD of JOBS MFI EAD on 03.04.2018.